irfanalamt/ci-cd-pipeline/AnsibleSetup/README.md

 Here Ansible is used to configure our servers.

 Currently we are in the terminal of control node.
+If not, `vagrant ssh control`

 1. Navigate to our AnsibleSetup folder in the control node `cd /vagrant/AnsibleSetup`